Huberdeau leads Panthers over Penguins, 4-2

 SUNRISE, Fla.
+(AP) — The Florida Panthers are starting to heat up.

-(AP) — Jonathan Huberdeau had a goal and an assist to lift the Florida Panthers to a 4-2 victory over the Pittsburgh Penguins on Tuesday night.
+Jonathan Huberdeau had a goal and an assist to lift the Panthers to a 4-2 victory over the Pittsburgh Penguins on Tuesday night.

+The Panthers are on a six-game points streak, and four of their past five have gone past regulation.
+Huberdeau has 10 points in his last eight games.

+“We’ve had a lot of games in overtime lately, so I think it’s just good to get a regulation win,” Huberdeau said.
+“I just want to help our team.
+I want to be a leader out there.”

 Denis Malgin had a goal and an assist, and Noel Acciari, and Frank Vatrano also scored goals for the Panthers.
 Sergei Bobrovsky stopped 22 shots.
 Aleksander Barkov had a pair of assists.